 Is physical therapy painful?

 In some cases, physical therapy techniques can be painful.
 For example, recovering from surgeries require regaining your range of motion.
 After total knee replacement or shoulder surgery regaining that motion may be painful.
-It is important that you communicate the intensity, frequency, and duration of pain to Colleen.
-She will adjust your treatment as needed to provide comfortable and effective techniques.
+It is important that you communicate the intensity, frequency, and duration of pain to us.
+We will adjust your treatment as needed to provide comfortable and effective techniques.